SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

    using *lower group names* and *higher group names* must fit into a single relational hierarchy, but they *don't* have to form a linear hierarchy.
-   This means it is possible to have precedence groups with undefined relative precedence.
+   This means it's possible to have precedence groups with undefined relative precedence.
    Operators from those precedence groups can't be used next to each other without grouping parentheses.